Skip to main content

 What You’ll Learn in 150 Hours

 The Virginia Board for Barbers and Cosmetology requires 150 clock hours of education at an approved school before you can sit for the state licensing exam.
-AVI’s Nail Technology program is designed to fill every one of those hours with purposeful, skill-building instruction — covering both the hands-on techniques clients pay for and the foundational knowledge the licensing exam tests.
+AVI’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program is designed to fill every one of those hours with purposeful, skill-building instruction — covering both the hands-on techniques clients pay for and the foundational knowledge the licensing exam tests.

 Here’s an overview of what the curriculum covers: